barlaniado/project_data_mining/README.md

 To reach the Net Income at the web-site: press on the company symbol by your interest, a new page will pop-up,\
 choose the Financials tube, scroll down in the table till you reach the row: Net Income Common Stockholders\
 ![](appendix/net_income.PNG)

+### The Final Result
+The result of the project is a relational DB that contains all the collected data./ By storing the data in DB we can run the process whenever we want, create a huge database with historical data.

 ## Installation